rybak/atlassian-tweaks/README.md

    4. Go to the tab "Settings"
    5. Click "Add..." under "User matches"
    6. Paste the copied value
-   7. Replace the domain with your domain
+   7. Replace the example domain with the domain of website you use
    8. Click "OK"

+   Stylus instructions:
+   1. Click "Manage" button in the extension's menu
+   2. Click on the style that you need to adjust
+   3. Click button "Settings" on the left sidebar
+   4. In section "Custom included sites", type in `*://<your URL>/*`.
+For example, `*://jira.example.com/*`.

 4. After installation, you can use the browser extension popup to disable or enable individual scripts and styles if needed.
 For some scripts, you will need to refresh the page (in browser) to remove effects of the script.

-# Browser extensions
+### Browser extensions

-## For scripts
+#### For scripts
 - Recommended: https://www.tampermonkey.net/
 - Big list of different extensions for different browsers available on https://greasyfork.org